benho612/CMPM121-Final/README.md

 # CMPM121-Final
+# Devlog Entry - [12-1-2025]
+## How we satisfied the software requirements
+We kept the HTML5 + JavaScript with Cannon-es format that satisfies the F1 requirements.
+This is working great, so we don't want to change this.
+In this stage of development, we designed several rooms with different objects that the player can obtain.
+By going through different rooms, the player needs to collect all the items and get the key to escape.
+Normally, the player can click on the item to collect it, but the key needs to be collected through a quick physics puzzle.
+After collecting the key, the player will need to find the correct door to escape.
+There's an inventory box on the top right, so the player can keep track of what items they have collected.
+In the physical puzzle, the player will fail the obtain the key if they drop the ball outside the platform.
+Currently, there's one conclusive ending of the player has solved the puzzle.

+## Reflection
+We updated the main mechanic of the gameplay.
+It used to be a physical puzzle, but now we have added the random room/door mechanic to make the game more interesting.
+Along with the updated UI and inventory system, the player will feel more immersive.

 # Devlog Entry - [11-21-2025]
 - updated DevLog to reflect changes
 ## How we satisfied the software requirements